oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 | `weblogicCredentialsSecretName` | Name of the Kubernetes secret for the Administration Server's username and password. | `domain1-weblogic-credentials` |
 | `weblogicImagePullSecretName` | Name of the Kubernetes secret for the Docker Store, used to pull the WebLogic Server image. | `docker-store-secret` |

+Note that the names of the Kubernetes resources in the generated YAML files may be formed with the value of some of the properties specified in the `create-inputs.yaml` file.
+Those properties include the `adminServerName`, `clusterName` and `managedServerNameBase`.
+If those values contain any characters that are invalid in a Kubernetes service name, those characters are converted to valid values in the generated YAML files.
+For example, an uppercase letter is converted to a lowercase letter and an underscore `("_")` is converted to a hyphen `("-")`.

 The sample demonstrates how to create a WebLogic domain home and associated Kubernetes resources for a domain that only has one cluster.
 In addition, the sample provides the capability for users to supply their own scripts to create the domain home for other use cases.
-The generated domain resource yaml file could also be modified to cover mor euse cases.
+The generated domain resource YAML file could also be modified to cover more use cases.

 ## Verify the results